A Globally Convergent Variational Framework for Mode Number Detection via Spectral Cutting Curves: Methodology and Convergence Proof

 CASE III: If the iterating sequence has approached to the unique optima during some steps, then due to (\ref{decreasing}) the next iteration will still stay at the unique optima.

-CASE IV: If the optimum of $\mathcal G$ forms a convex set, and the iterating sequence has approached to one of the optimum $(\lambda^*_1(x), \mu^*_1(x))$ early during some iterating step, then since in the convex set there are at least another optima $(\lambda^*_2(x), \mu^*_2(x))$, then we have
+CASE IV: If the optimum of $\mathcal G$ forms a convex set, and the iterating sequence has approached to one of the optimum $(\lambda^*_1(x), \mu^*_1(x))$ early during some iterating step, then in this case the left side of (\ref{monotonous}) must be zero since under reasonable step size the value of functional $\mathcal G$ cannot decrease, so that the middle part of (\ref{monotonous}) is zero, indicating the iterating sequences will stay still.